 Derivative financial instruments are classified under financial assets and financial liabilities at FVTPL when there is an agreement to settle both assets and liabilities independently.
 Derivative financial instruments are classified under financial assets or financial liabilities when there is an agreement to settle at net.
 Derivatives are initially recorded at fair value on the date at which the derivative contract is entered into and are subsequently remeasured at fair value.
-Any gains or losses arising from changes in fair values of derivatives (except those accounted for as cash flow hedges) are taken directly to the statements of income and are included in Investment and other income and expenses - net account (see Note 21).
+Any gains or losses arising from changes in fair values of derivatives (except those accounted for as cash flow hedges) are taken directly to the statements of income and are included in Investment and other income and expenses - net account (see Note 20).

-The Company's outstanding derivative liability arising from forward contracts is presented under Forward liability account in the statement of financial position (see Note 16).
+The Company's outstanding derivative asset and liability arising from forward contracts are presented under HFT securities and Forward liability accounts in the statement of financial position (see Note 6).